Matt Zoller Seitz, Editor in Chief of

 Dr Mehmet Candas, The University of Texas at Dallas, Molecular and Cell

-Biology, September 2013 (Captivating Not
+Biology, (Captivating Not Captive)

 "THIS IS POWERFUL!
 I think you managed reflecting the human beauty and

 grace by dissolving the uneasy layers of perception and comforting biased